pboutinaud/SHiVAi/README.md

 Let's consider that you stored them in `/myHome/myProject/Shiva_AI_models` for the following parts.

-> ⚠️For the process too work, a `model_info.json` file must be present in the folder containing the AI model files (the .h5 files).
+> ⚠️For the process too work, a `model_info.json` file must be present in the folder containing the AI model files (e.g. the .h5 files).
 If it's not the case, see the [Create missing json file](#create-missing-json-file) section, and don't forget to update the config file (see [Fully contained process](#fully-contained-process)) if you use one.

 ### Fully contained process